sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 url          |
 -------------|------
-description  | URL location of the asset.
-You can use [token substitution][3] in the URLs of your asset definitions so each backend or agent can download assets from the appropriate URL without duplicating your assets (for example, if you want to host your assets at different datacenters). required     | true, unless `builds` are provided type         | String example      | {{< code shell >}}"url": "http://example.com/asset.tar.gz"{{< /code >}}
+description  | URL location of the dynamic runtime asset.
+You can use [token substitution][3] in the URLs of your asset definitions so each backend or agent can download dynamic runtime assets from the appropriate URL without duplicating your assets (for example, if you want to host your assets at different datacenters). required     | true, unless `builds` are provided type         | String example      | {{< code shell >}}"url": "http://example.com/asset.tar.gz"{{< /code >}}

 sha512       |
 -------------|------
-description  | Checksum of the asset. required     | true, unless `builds` are provided type         | String example      | {{< code shell >}}"sha512": "4f926bf4328..."{{< /code >}}
+description  | Checksum of the dynamic runtime asset. required     | true, unless `builds` are provided type         | String example      | {{< code shell >}}"sha512": "4f926bf4328..."{{< /code >}}